jimaid/tutorial/README.md

 Still looking for clues on how to fix this problem.

 Saturday June 5.
-I have still not be able to fix this.
+I have still not be able to fix this...how?